 Circumstances have meant that it has taken me a while to get round to wild camping my first trail.
 As I have attempted to explain in other posts, it has been a gradual journey from bed and breakfasts on Hadrian’s Wall to tea in a tent on my first wild camped trail – the Berwickshire Coastal Path.
-I have written a complete trip report with kit list as usual in the Trails section, so this is just reflections on the trip in the context of my wild camping trips so far.
+I have written a complete trip report in the Trails section, so this is just reflections on the trip in the context of my wild camping trips so far.

 Berwickshire in the Scottish Borders has some very dramatic cliffs and plenty of dark skies, which make it a challenging and dramatic experience which is ideal for wild camping.
 I don’t often hear this trail mentioned in hiking conversations, perhaps because people who backpack in Scotland are more drawn to the Munros, the National Parks or the Highlands and Islands, and sometime ignore the beauty of parts of the east coast.